 - Dizziness and Lightheadedness

-Low oxygen levels often manifest in the form of feelings of dizziness or lightheadedness.
-This can be caused by the inadequate flow of oxygenated blood to the brain.
-You may mean:
+Low oxygen levels often manifest in the form of feelings of dizziness or lightheadedness, causing symptoms like:

 - Spinning sensation (vertigo)